Grant Gibbs (basketball)

-Grant Randall Gibbs (born July 22, 1989) is an American basketball coach and former player.
-Standing at 196 cm (6 ft 5 in), Gibbs used to play as shooting guard or small forward.
+Grant Randall Gibbs (born July 22, 1989) is an American basketball coach and former player who is an assistant coach of the Oklahoma City Thunder of the National Basketball Association.
+Standing at 196 cm, Gibbs used to play as shooting guard or small forward.

 Professional career

 Landstede Zwolle (2014–2016)

 In the 2015–16 season, while playing for Landstede Zwolle, Gibbs was named the DBL Most Improved Player and was awarded a spot in the All-DBL Team.

 Oettinger Rockets (2016–2017)

 In August 2016, Gibbs signed with Oettinger Rockets of the German second division ProA.

 Coaching career

 Oklahoma City Blue (2017–2022)

 In October 2017, Gibbs signed as an assistant coach with the Oklahoma City Blue of the NBA G League.
 On August 2, 2019, he was promoted to the position of head coach for the Blue after former coach Mark Daigneault accepted an assistant coach position on the Oklahoma City Thunder, the NBA affiliate of the Blue.

 Oklahoma City Thunder (2022-present)

 On September 23, 2022, the Thunder announced Gibbs will join the Thunder coaching staff after serving as head coach of the Oklahoma City Blue for the past three seasons.
 Gibbs became the third Blue head coach to join the Thunder coaching staff.